 There’s something to be said for teaching.
 The skills you pick up from lion-taming -- I mean, educating children -- in the classroom are those that can set you up for a lifetime of success.
 This is ideal if you fancy swapping the dull and drizzly landscapes of Blighty for warmer, brighter shores.

 Attitudes in Britain towards spending extended periods abroad have changed dramatically in the last decade.
 What was once the preserve of the “gap-yah” student has become a real possibility for even broader segments of society.
 The chance to live, work and travel abroad is now a compelling reason for more and more of us to call time on our steady teaching careers and venture out into the unknown.

-Whether you’re seeking a complete career overhaul or just a couple of years sabbatical from the grueling day-to-day grind of the British education system, there’s plenty to discover beyond the shores of our little island.
+Whether you’re seeking a complete career overhaul or just a couple of years sabbatical from the grueling day-to-day grind of the British education system, there’s plenty of options for British teachers looking for jobs abroad beyond the shores of our little island.
 Here are six of our favorites.

 The differences between the two couldn’t be more pronounced, however.
-Plenty of teachers who’ve upped sticks and moved abroad have reported how their work-life balance improved enormously.
-This is mostly due to the fact that, while you’re teaching subject matter with which you’re familiar, you’re not required to complete the bureaucracy that underpins the British system: primarily preparing for Ofsted inspections.
+Numerous teachers who’ve upped sticks and moved abroad have reported how their work-life balance improved enormously.
+This is due mainly to the fact that, while you’re teaching subject matter with which you’re familiar, you’re not required to complete the bureaucracy that underpins the British system: primarily preparing for Ofsted inspections.

 How to apply: Various companies specialize in recruiting British teachers to fill teaching positions in these types of schools.
 The Go Overseas Teaching Job Board is a great place to start your search.
 International Schools Review has a list of user-generated school reviews to help you make an informed decision before you apply and also run recruitment fairs in different countries around the world each year.